Cell site

-A cell site, cell phone tower, or cellular base station is a cellular-enabled mobile device site where antennas and electronic communications equipment are placed (typically on a radio mast, tower, or other raised structure) to create a cell, or adjacent cells, in a cellular network.
-The raised structure typically supports antenna and one or more sets of transmitter/receivers transceivers, digital signal processors, control electronics, a GPS receiver for timing (for CDMA2000/IS-95 or GSM systems), primary and backup electrical power sources, and sheltering.
+A cell site, cell phone tower, cell base tower, or cellular base station is a cellular-enabled mobile device site where antennas and electronic communications equipment are placed (typically on a radio mast, tower, or other raised structure) to create a cell, or adjacent cells, in a cellular network.
+The raised structure typically supports antennae and one or more sets of transmitter/receivers transceivers, digital signal processors, control electronics, a GPS receiver for timing (for CDMA2000/IS-95 or GSM systems), primary and backup electrical power sources, and sheltering.

+Some companies provide infrastructure services for cellular networks, including site acquisition, construction, and ongoing maintenance.
+These third-party providers can manage multiple sites and coordinate network upgrades, helping operators expand coverage efficiently.
+Such services are offered by companies that specialize in tower management and network support.

 Multiple cellular providers often save money by mounting their antennas on a common shared mast; since separate systems use different frequencies, antennas can be located close together without interfering with each other.
 Some provider companies operate multiple cellular networks and similarly use colocated base stations for two or more cellular networks, (CDMA2000 or GSM, for example).

-Some cities require that cell sites be inconspicuous; they can be blended with the surrounding area or mounted on buildings or advertising towers.
+Cell sites are sometimes required to be inconspicuous; they may be blended with the surrounding area, mounted on buildings or advertising towers.
 Preserved treescapes can often hide cell towers inside an artificial or preserved tree.
 These installations are generally referred to as concealed cell sites or stealth cell sites.